sudeep888/Weather-App/README.md

 💻 Running the Application
-Once you have configured the API key, you can run the application with the following command:

-npm run dev
+Once you have configured the API key, you can run the application with the following command: npm run dev

-# or using yarn
-yarn dev
-Open your browser and visit http://localhost:5173 to see the app in action!
+Open your browser and visit http://localhost:3003 to see the app in action!

 🎨 Customization
 Feel free to customize the app!
 You can change styles, modify components, or even integrate additional features.
 Check out the React documentation for guidance.